-Tiziana Coletta, a state architect and author of a dissertation on the management of abandoned villages, explains that the preservation of ghost towns requires a particular balance—maintaining the feel of a place, while arresting the decay that gives it that feel.
+Tiziana Coletta, a state architect and author of a on the management of abandoned villages, explains that the preservation of ghost towns requires a particular balance—maintaining the feel of a place, while arresting the decay that gives it that feel.
 She calls for a case-by-case approach, but hosting cultural events can contribute to that balance.
 “Cultural activities can help revive and preserve abandoned towns,” she says, though they must be capped, according to the limitations of the centuries-old infrastructure.

 “The idea started 10 years ago during a live nativity scene that we hosted in the ghost town,” says Angelo Guida, president of Il Borgo.
 “We realized that organizing cultural events against this dramatic background was something that had a lot of potential.”
 Events run by the organization have ranged from live nativity scenes around Christmas to small concerts, poetry readings, and open-air painting sessions.
 Members also take on low-cost maintenance activities such as weeding.